In this post, I'm going to answer the question "is blogging still relevant".

 Pillar content is often made in the form of how to's, guides, and ebooks.

-While content with fewer words is still effective depending on the quality I'd advise the moment you're at the point that you're able to create pillar content to double down on it.
+While content with fewer words is still effective depending on the quality I'd advise the moment you're at the point that you're able to create pillar content that ranks to double down on it.

 Some advice I got when I just started is to see creating pillar content as a never-ending project.
 It might start as a simple short post but the more you learn, the more context you add to the content.